COVID-19: German states demand April lockdown extension | DW | 21.03.2021

 In a draft paper, several German states have called for coronavirus curbs to remain in place into next month.
-Germany's top officials are set to discuss the lockdown on Monday.
+Top officials are set to discuss the lockdown on Monday.

 Several states are seeking to extend COVID-19 restrictions into April as Germany battles a third wave of the coronavirus, according to a draft plan obtained by news agencies on Sunday.